Guide to Narcissistic Victim Syndrome

 The narcissistic abuse cycle can foster the development of Stockholm Syndrome in victims by creating an emotional rollercoaster that keeps them off-balance and vulnerable.

-The intermittent reinforcement of affection and abuse creates a powerful bond, as the victim becomes increasingly reliant on the narcissist’s approval and validation.
+The intermittent reinforcement of affection and abuse creates a powerful bond, and you become increasingly reliant on the narcissist’s approval and validation.

-The victim suffers from cognitive dissonance which is when a person has two conflicting beliefs that are held at the same time.
+You will suffer from cognitive dissonance, which is when a person has two conflicting beliefs that are held at the same time.

-The victim experiences cognitive dissonance because the person that is supposed to be loving and protecting them is also the same person that is hurting them.
+You will experience cognitive dissonance because the person who is supposed to be loving and protecting you is also the same person who is hurting you.

-They will often make excuses for their abuser’s behavior to try and make sense of what they are experiencing.
+You will often make excuses for your abuser’s behavior to try to make sense of what you are experiencing.

 The Impact of Narcissistic Abuse on the Brain

-Narcissistic abuse can have significant effects on the victim’s brain, influencing their mental health, thinking abilities, and emotional well-being.
+Narcissistic abuse can have significant effects on your brain, influencing your mental health, thinking abilities, and emotional well-being.

-The changes that might happen in the brain due to narcissistic abuse:
+The changes that might happen in the brain due to narcissistic abuse are:

 1. Chronic Stress and the Brain